Cycle classes on abelian varieties and the geometry of the Abel-Jacobi map: Introduction

 We will discuss in this paper a notion which is weaker than being a direct summand in a product of Jacobians, namely that of a ``split'' abelian variety (see Definition \ref{fisplit}).
-We first explain our geometric motivation.
-As discovered in \cite{voisinJAG}, \cite{voisinjems}, the algebraicity of certain integral Hodge classes on abelian varieties $J$ realized as intermediate Jacobians of rationally connected threefolds $X$, and integral Hodge classes on the product $J\times X$, is related to the study of the stable rationality problem for $X$, via the geometry of the Abel-Jacobi map for cycles algebraically equivalent to $0$, and we explore further these phenomena in this paper.
-As is well-known, for any smooth projective variety $X$, the group ${\rm Pic}^0(X)={\rm CH}^1(X)_{\rm hom}$ is isomorphic via the Abel map $\Phi_X^1$ to the intermediate Jacobian $J^1(X)$, and furthermore, there exists a universal divisor $\mathcal{P}\in J^1(X)\times X$, realizing geometrically this isomorphism as $t\mapsto \Phi_X^1(\mathcal{P}_t-\mathcal{P}_0)\in J^1(X)$.
+We first explain our geometric motivation which comes from the study of the stable rationality problem for rationally connected threefolds $X$.
+It is classically known since the seminal work of Clemens and Griffiths \cite{CG} that the rationality problem for rationally connected threefolds $X$ can be solved by studying the intermediate Jacobian $J:=J^3(X)$ of $X$, which is a principally polarized abelian variety.
+As discovered in \cite{voisinJAG}, \cite{voisinjems}, the algebraicity of certain integral Hodge classes on $J$, and integral Hodge classes on the product $J\times X$, is related to the {\it stable} rationality of $X$, via the geometry of the Abel-Jacobi map for cycles algebraically equivalent to $0$ on $X$, and we explore further these phenomena in this paper.
+As is well-known, for any smooth projective variety $X$, the group ${\rm Pic}^0(X)={\rm CH}^1(X)_{\rm hom}$ is isomorphic via the Abel-Jacobi map $\Phi_X^1$ to the intermediate Jacobian $J^1(X)$, and furthermore, there exists a universal divisor realizing geometrically this isomorphism as $t\mapsto \Phi_X^1(\mathcal{P}_t-\mathcal{P}_0)\in J^1(X)$.
 If we now consider a smooth projective variety $X$ with ${\rm CH}_0(X)=\mathbb{Z}$ and denote $J:=J^3(X)$ its intermediate Jacobian, the Abel-Jacobi map for codimension $2$ cycles of $X$ is an isomorphism $\Phi_X: {\rm CH}^2(X)_{\rm alg}\rightarrow J^3(X)$ by \cite{blochsrinivas}, and a universal codimension $2$ cycle is defined in \cite{voisinJAG} to be a cycle $\Gamma\in{\rm CH}^2(J\times X)$, such that the associated Abel-Jacobi map

 is the identity of $J$.
 Here $\Phi_\Gamma$ (that we will also denote by $\Gamma_*$ in the sequel) is induced by the morphism